Qigong: Chinese medicine and qigong

 The theories of ancient Chinese qigong include the yin and yang and Five Elements Theory, the Three Treasures Theory, Zang-Xiang Theory, Meridians, and the qi-Blood Theory, which have been synthesized as part of Traditional Chinese Medicine (TCM).
 TCM aims to identify and correct underlying disharmony, addressing deficiency and excess by utilizing the complementary and opposing forces of yin and yang, to create a balanced flow of qi.
 Qi is believed to be cultivated and stored in three main dantian energy centers and to travel through the body along twelve main meridians, with numerous smaller branches and tributaries.
 The main meridians correspond to twelve main organs.
 Qi is balanced in terms of yin and yang in the context of the traditional system of Five Elements.
 It is understood that illness and disease emerge when qi becomes diminished, unbalanced, or stagnant.
 Health is believed to be returned and maintained by rebuilding qi, eliminating qi blockages, and correcting qi imbalances.
 Although not all TCM concepts align with modern science and medicine, they are widely adopted by practitioners throughout East Asia and are increasingly used in the West to treat patients.

 Daoist Qigong

 In Daoism, various practices now known as Daoist qigong are claimed to provide a way to achieve longevity and spiritual realization, as well as a closer connection with the natural world.
-Daoist Qigong found it philosophical roots in the Dao De Jing.
+Daoist Qigong found its philosophical roots in the Dao De Jing.
 Its featured techniques of internal elixir emerged in the Eastern Han dynasty and reached a level of maturity in the Ming and Qing dynasty.
 The Ming dynasty compendium Chifeng sui, written by a Daoist ascetic, lists various qigong-based "longevity methods".